potto216/BlueR-Test/README.md

 This test verifies that the GATT server is populated correctly and can be read correctly.
 `cargo run -- -d client gatt-server`

+### Logging of tests
+Test report generation can be genreated from the event driven diagnostics captured using Tokio's [tracing] library. export RUST_LOG=info

+ cat log/prefix.log.2022-04-28-10
 ### The general usage is
 USAGE:
     bluer-test client [OPTIONS] <SUBCOMMAND>